Skip to main content

 • The default password is raspberry.

-4. Follow the prompts to calibrate your media, waste, and/or alternate media pumps.
+4. Follow the prompts to calibrate your pump.